matthew-bull/matthew-bull.github.io/about.md

 I am able to understand design with a developer's brain, while viewing development with a designer's eye.

 More recently I have become interested in implementing **Lean UX processes**.
-These follow the ideas of rapid prototyping, fail-fast development, gaining frequent feedback from users, with a very clear focus on outcomes rather than features.
+These follow the ideas of rapid prototyping, fail-fast development, with frequent feedback from user-testing, and a very clear focus on outcomes rather than features.

 My hope is to be able to bring many Lean UX concepts both to the UX virtual team, and to other development teams in Information Services.
 I feel my background in development will help in conveying and moulding UX best practice to the needs of developers.